 Is your schedule to take the SAT fast approaching?
 Maybe you’re a few days away from the test or even less than a day.
 If that’s the case, don’t panic!
 We’ve got you covered!

-Your last minute preparation is important if you want to ace the SAT even if you had taken one of the best SAT prep courses.
+Your last minute preparation is important if you want to ace the SAT.
 So, today we will give away 17 proven last-minute SAT tips that will help you bring your A-game on the test day!

 We’ll cover the things that you should do and remember before, during, and after the test.
 Ready?
 Let’s get to it.

 One of the best things to do days before the SAT is to focus on your weak spots.
 Since the test is fast approaching, this is the best time to double down on your mistakes.

 If you took the full-length practice test, you’re likely to know where you’ve answered incorrectly.
 Then, determine why you got the answer wrong and understand the concept behind it.
 If you successfully identify your weak spots and work on them a day before the test, you’ll know how to approach similar problems on the actual exam.

 The night before the test

 2. Get a good amount of sleep